How To Check Storage On Mac? - Qiling

 click storage tab

 Step 3.
-The system will now display the amount of storage available on your device.
-It will display this in the form of a bar graph.
-The marked bar graph can represent different categories, including System Data, Apps, Bin, Documents, etc. To know the amount of available space, hover your mouse over the white section of the bar graph.
+The system will display the amount of storage available on your device in the form of a bar graph, with different categories such as System Data, Apps, Bin, Documents, etc. Hovering the mouse over the white section of the bar graph will show the available space.

 check available storage